mlflow/mlflow/docs/source/tutorial-tracking.rst

 In addition, you should use MLflow to log:

-- **Parameters**: Key-value pairs of input parameters
+- **Parameters**: Key-value pairs of input parameters or other values that do not change during a single run
 - **Metrics**: Key-value pairs of metrics, showing performance changes during training
 - **Artifacts**: Output data files in any format.
-In particular, the model file produced by your training job.
+In particular, the model file produced by your training job

 Artifacts may be stored in a different backend than parameters and metrics.
 Commonly, parameters and metrics are stored in a relational database, while artifacts are stored on a shared filesystem or object store.
 This tutorial will show how to use the default file-based artifact store, but you can also use Amazon S3, Azure Blob Storage, or FTP servers.
-See tk
+For more, see :ref:`artifact-stores`.

 Run the Tracking Server
 ------------------------

 The Tracking Server has a variety of backend configurations.
-By default, the tracking server will use the local filesystem , creating an `mlruns` subdirectory of the directory from which you run it.
+By default, the tracking server will use the local filesystem, creating an **mlruns/** subdirectory of the directory from which you run it.

 .. code-block:: bash

   mlflow server # Creates a subdirectory ./mlruns

 Commonly, a relational database is used for the backend.
-To use a database, you must specify a SQLAlchemy database URI.
+To use a database, you must specify a SQLAlchemy-compatible database URI.
 For example, to use a SQLite database, you can run:

 .. code-block:: bash

   mlflow server --backend-store-uri sqlite:///mlruns.db

 This will use (and create, if necessary) a SQlite database in the current directory for storing parameters and metrics.
-Artifacts will still be stored in the `mlruns` subdirectory.
+Artifacts will still be stored in the **mlruns/** subdirectory.

 It is common to use cloud storage to hold artifacts.
 The details will vary somewhat from cloud-to-cloud due to authentication and access control differences, but the general idea is the same.
-To use a cloud storage backend, you specify a URI for the artifact store with the ``artifacts-destination`` argument for the Tracking Server.
+To use a cloud storage backend, you specify the URI of the artifact store as the argument to the `artifacts-destination`` parameter of the Tracking Server.

 For instance, to combine a SQLite store for parameters and metrics with an Azure blob-storage artifact store: